Voskhod Spacecraft "Globus" IMP navigation instrument: Context and purpose

 The Russian early missions were mostly automated and controlled from the mission control center (the TsUP).
 The spacecraft essentially controlled itself, and the cosmonauts were expected to initiate maneuvers or corrections only after approval from the MCC and according to its data and parameters.
 Therefore, the instrumentation available to the pilot was minimal and its operational relevance was limited to contingency scenarios as much as possible.
 The readings from the IMP were primarily intended to help cosmonaut pilots confirm that the automated flight sequencer was operating normally.
 The data would also keep the crew aware of their position when they were orbiting over the nighttime part of the Earth, or when the spacecraft's viewports and Vzor periscope couldn't be pointed toward the ground.

 However, the IMP would become crucial if manual retrorocket activation became compromised by failure of either the flight sequencer or communications with mission control, as did happen on Voskhod 2.
 Furthermore, given the scarcity of Soviet communication stations on Earth, the cosmonauts spent most of their time out of range with ground control and needed instruments to assess their position relative to the ground.

-By contrast, the US crewed space programs used a similar, mechanical positional indicator only during two of its early Mercury missions before discarding it (and using its former niche in Mercury's instrument panel as an equivalent to a car's glove compartment).
-The American instrument was a crude, smaller equivalent to the Soviets', an all-mechanical device (hand-wound) of limited complexity.
-Given the more extensive radio communication network with the spacecraft afforded by NASA, all subsequent crewed missions, including lunar Apollo missions and Space Shuttle missions, used onboard maps, ground telemetry and more recently, computerized maps on portable laptop computers to provide the astronauts with positional information.
+By contrast, the US crewed space programs used a similar, mechanical positional indicator only during two of its early Mercury missions before discarding it.
+By 1961 under project Project Gemini the US crewed space program changed to fully autonomous digital computerized systems.
+These systems consisted of gyro platform, digital computer and fly-by-wire systems.
+The first being the Gemini Guidance Computer.
+The computer was architecturally similar to the Saturn Launch Vehicle Digital Computer, in particular in the instruction set; however its circuit integration was less advanced.
+Later, for the Apollo program NASA, under the lead of MIT's Instrument Laboratory will use the first digital computer using integrated circuits, the Apollo Guidance Computer.